Planning Services

 Space Utilization

 As stewards of UNM’s built environment, CCSP is dedicated to maximizing use of the University's finite resources.
-Space utilization studies explore the frequency of use for amenities such as classrooms, conference spaces, and laboratories to determine whether they are used to their fullest potential.
+Space utilization studies explore the frequency of use for amenities such as classrooms, conference spaces, and laboratories to determine whether they are utilized to their fullest potential.
 These plans provide innovative solutions—ranging from process improvements to physical modifications—to meet the needs of facility users now and in the future.
-Campus Capital & Space Planning is responsible for space utilization throughout campus and is responsible for all space surveys, BR&R space calculations, and space allocation support.
-If your UNM unit needs any of these services, please seek approval from your own administration (Dean/Director) first before submitting a project request and review the space allocation process here.